Kampala Nightlife

 3. Ninety9 By The Embers

-Head over to The Embers and enjoy not just the music, but also the stunning cityscape.
-Personally, I enjoyed the breathtaking views.
-It is kinda therapeutic.
+Head over to The Embers and enjoy not just the music but also the stunning cityscape.
+I enjoyed the breathtaking views; they are therapeutic.

-There’s a downside -if you seek a live and enthusiastic audience, Ninety9 will disappoint.
-It’s ideal for meeting up with friends and romantic dates.
-It is a classy place, with great views, a well-stocked bar and great customer service.
+There’s a downside: Ninety9 will disappoint if you seek a live and enthusiastic audience.
+However, it’s ideal for meeting friends and going on romantic dates.
+Ninety9 is a classy place with great views, a well-stocked bar, and excellent customer service.

 Source: Facebook